Evolving Beyond Snapshots: Harmonizing Structure and Sequence via Entity State Tuning for Temporal Knowledge Graph Forecasting: Implementation Details

 \subsection{Evaluation protocol.}

-We report Mean Reciprocal Rank (MRR) and Hits@K (K$\in\{1,3,10\}$) under a time-consistent filtered ranking protocol.
+We report Mean Reciprocal Rank (MRR) and Hits@K ( K $\in$ \{1,3,10\}) under a time-consistent filtered ranking protocol, analogous to the standard filtered evaluation setting commonly adopted in TKG.
 Specifically, we evaluate queries in chronological order and only filter candidate tails that were observed strictly before the current timestamp (rolling setting), then reveal events at the current timestamp after evaluation.
 This avoids temporal leakage in filtered ranking and ensures counterfactual consistency.